-A Home Loss payment is a statutory payment made to compensate tenants for having to permanently move out of their home and may be given in addition to the statutory disturbance payment referred to above.
+- 8.16 A Home Loss Payment is a statutory payment made to compensate tenants for having to permanently move out of their home and may be given in addition to the statutory disturbance payment referred to above.
 It is not payable for tenants who temporarily move out of their home and are able to return to their original property once the work is completed.
-However, if their area is being demolished and rebuilt and they return, they would be entitled to Home Loss as they would be returning to a totally new home.

-This mandatory lump sum payment is fixed by Section 30 of the Land Compensation Act 1973.
-The Government reviews the figure annually in October.
+However, if their area is being demolished and rebuilt and they return, they would be entitled to Home Loss as they would be returning to a totally new home. - 8.17 This mandatory lump sum payment is fixed by Section 30 of the Land Compensation Act 1973.
+The Government reviews the figure annually in October and at the time of drafting this document the figure is £7,100.
 Tenants would become eligible for Home Loss payment following a formal decision to demolish, remove or dispose of their homes having been made by Housing Committee.
 Tenants have the option of transferring prior to this based on their rehousing needs.
-However, if they do so, they would not be entitled to any form of compensation (Home Loss or Disturbance).

-This Home Loss payment is for an eligible tenant/joint tenants who has lived in their property as their principal home for at least 12 months prior to the date of agreement for the scheme and is required to move out of their home permanently as a result of the property being demolished, sold or the scheme remodelled to remove their property.
-See section 3 for information on eligibility, in all circumstances the home loss payment is limited to one per household, not per tenant - joint tenants will therefore receive one payment between them.

-If a decision in principle has been agreed to refurbish, remodel, redevelop or dispose of a property, the Council may assist a tenant to move prior to a formal Committee decision.
-In this situation where the Council has asked the tenant to move and the Tenant Liaison Officer is assisting a tenant to move the tenant will be eligible for disturbance payments.
-Also once Committee has made a formal decision then the tenant will become eligible for a Home Loss payment.

-A tenant who has succeeded to the tenancy of the property cannot count the previous length of residence of the deceased tenant towards their qualifying period.
-In the case of joint tenants the sum will be divided equally between them.
+However, if they do so, they would not be entitled to any form of compensation (Home Loss or Disturbance). - 8.18 This Home Loss payment is for an eligible tenant/joint tenants who has lived in their property as their principal home for at least 12 months prior to the date of agreement for the scheme and is required to move out of their home permanently as a result of the property being demolished, sold or the scheme remodelled to remove their property.
+See section 3 for information on eligibility, in all circumstances the home loss payment is limited to one per household, not per tenant joint tenants will therefore receive one payment between them.
+In circumstances where there is suspected coercive behavior including financial control from one of the joint tenants, the Council will fully investigate through a safeguarding process to ensure this is properly considered before any payments are made. - 8.19 If a decision in principle has been agreed to refurbish, remodel, redevelop or dispose of a property, the Council may assist a tenant to move prior to a formal Committee decision.
+In this situation where the Council has asked the tenant to move and the Lettings Officer is assisting a tenant to move the tenant will be eligible for disturbance payments.
+Also once Committee has made a formal decision then the tenant will become eligible for a Home Loss payment. - 8.20 A tenant who has succeeded to the tenancy of the property cannot count the previous length of residence of the deceased tenant towards their qualifying period. - 8.21 In the case of joint tenants, the sum will be divided equally between them.
 A claim must be made within 6 years of the move and paid within 3 months of the claim.
-In line with good practice, the Council will aim to make payments within 10 working days of receipt.

-Tenants who have any other housing related debt such as rent arrears, Council Tax arrears, Housing Benefit overpayment, court costs and rechargeable repairs will have these deducted directly from this lump sum payment.
+In line with good practice, the Council will aim to make payments within 10 working days of receipt. - 8.22 Tenants who have any other housing related debt such as rent arrears, Council Tax arrears, Housing Benefit overpayment, court costs and rechargeable repairs will have these deducted directly from this lump sum payment.

-8.4 Home Owners
+8.23 Home Owners

-The Council may wish to buy privately owned properties where, for example, adjacent (and sometimes attached) properties are being repaired, refurbished or demolished and rebuilt or sold by the Council.

-The Council will always seek to purchase private properties through negotiation; however it may consider the use of compulsory purchase powers where appropriate.
+- 8.24 The Council may wish to buy privately owned properties where, for example, adjacent (and sometimes attached) properties are being repaired, refurbished or demolished and rebuilt or sold by the Council. - 8.25 The Council will always seek to purchase private properties through negotiation; however, it may consider the use of compulsory purchase powers where appropriate.

-8.5 Negotiated Purchases
+8.26 Negotiated Purchases